MassimilianoIaschi/massimilianoiaschi.github.io/_news/announcement_2.md

 related_posts: false
 ---

-My first paper as a first-author, "Addition of a peristaltic wave improves multi-legged locomotion performance on complex terrains", was accepted for ICRA2025!
+My first paper as a first-author, "Addition of a peristaltic wave improves multi-legged locomotion performance on complex terrains", was accepted to ICRA2025!